 During the World War II era, Gibson labeled their headstocks with the "Only a Gibson is Good Enough" banner, and the LG-2 was one of the streamlined models introduced for wartime production.
 The LG-2 was the first of the LG line, and while its small body looks similar to some prewar Gibsons, it has a wider waist and a wider upper bout, which give it a shape and geometry almost like a classical guitar.
 It also has a rounded heel and rounded neck profile, which was a modern advance from '30s Gibson L-00s that often had V-necks.

-Most importantly for tone, the LG-2 combines graceful slope shoulders and wider body with X-bracing under the hood.
+Most importantly for tone, the LG-2 combines graceful slope shoulders and a wider body with X-bracing under the hood.
 This gives it a dynamic, responsive feel that balances perfectly with the throaty, Gibson thump you expect.
 Relative to postwar examples, the war-era LG-2s are lightly built, which translates to serious tone.
 With this lovely '45 in your hands, it only takes one chord to convince you that indeed "Only a Gibson is Good Enough."

 This 1945 Gibson LG-2 finds us in very nice, playable condition.
 Like most vintage guitars that sound and plays like they should, this LG-2 has seen some repair along the way.
 There is one repaired crack on the back and a repaired pickguard crack in the top directly underneath the B string.
 There are three repaired cracks in the bass side and one in the treble side.
 The bridge is possibly a replacement, but if original, it has been sanded down.
 It appears that at one time the bridge was supported by two small bolts on each end (in addition to the factory bolts underneath the pearl dots), but those have been removed and filled.
 The bridge and bridge-plate are both properly seated, and the top bellying isn't as severe as other Banner Gibsons.
 Thanks to a new saddle, neck reset, and fret dressing, this LG-2 plays nicely with approachable low action.
+The frets are on the low side, but still very manageable.
+The 4th string tuning peg is fairly bent, but still holds tuning as it should.